 Coca-Cola is a brand that reeks of reinvention, creativity, and innovation.
 Coca-Cola was first created by John Pemberton in 1886, who started by selling nine servings of the drink every day.

 Fast forward to 2022, and 9 servings are now 1.9 billion servings, and Coca-Cola is a brand that every person knows in every corner of the world.
 Now that’s something beyond our imagination!

 A lot of credit for Coca-Cola’s growth is due to its mind-blowing and out-of-the-world marketing campaigns.
 Even in the existence of strong competitors, their marketing campaigns are what sets them apart from the crowd.
 With the advent of digital marketing, Coca-Cola has not shunned away and has brought its A-game to this platform.

-In this blog, we’ll discuss the different digital marketing strategies by Coca-Cola and how they have managed to become a star player on social media too.
+In this blog, we’ll discuss the different digital marketing strategies by Coca-Cola and share a pdf of how they have managed to become a star player on social media too.
 Before we jump on to their strategy, let’s understand more about Coca-Cola and its beginnings.

 Why should marketers study Coca-Cola’s digital marketing strategies?